Access to your rented home for repairs and inspections

 You do not have to let them in unless your tenancy agreement says so.

-If your agreement says you must let them in, you can ask your landlord to organise viewings for when it is convenient for you.
+If your agreement says you must let them in, you can ask your landlord to organise viewings at times that suit you.